 Take a range of courses in chemistry, biology, physics, earth sciences, and more in the most flexible program within the Faculty of Science.
-Because you don’t have to commit to a major, more than half of your courses are electives.
-Choose additional science courses, or take advantage of offerings from other departments across the university.
+Because you don’t have to commit to a specific discipline, more than half of your courses are electives.
+Choose additional science courses, or take advantage of offerings from other faculties or departments across the university.

 Once you graduate, an Honours Science degree gives you an excellent foundation for many science-related careers.
 It also makes it easy to meet the requirements for professional programs such as medicine, dentistry, optometry, and more.

 The Faculty of Science is an international leader in research

 Available as a regular program only

 State-of-the-art teaching labs located within our Science Teaching Complex